 They exist to last and to require less maintenance.

 Tyres have been filled with air since the beginning of the automobile.
 Since the first suspension system was designed and developed years ago, it has essentially followed the same blueprint since.

 Air acts as a key component in the suspension system.
 The two work harmoniously together and losing that element might and probably will require a radical redevelopment.

 In its current form, airless tyres are unlikely to provide anything in the way of improved safety for those on the road.
-The good news is that innovators are experimenting with entirely new concepts including honeycomb structures that are naturally fill with air and flex to the contours of the road.
+The good news is that innovators are experimenting with entirely new concepts, including honeycomb structures that are naturally filled with air and flex to the contours of the road.